 Each day will have a different focus: learning outcomes, assessment, and pedagogical strategies.
 The end products that faculty produce are up to them and what they need.
 Some examples could include: New/revised learning outcomes, revised syllabus, exam questions, homework assignments, rubric, active learning activities, or a technology plan.
 Facilitators from Bates, Bowdoin, and Colby will provide feedback in small groups and one-on-one.

-Information on how to access the virtual components of this institute will be sent via email to registered participants.
+Information on how to access this virtual institute will be sent via email to registered participants.

 “Thank goodness someone kicked me in the butt to start working on this class.”Past Participant